Anmol53/HTML-Conceptual-Questions/README.md

 3.  ## Can you share examples of other markup languages and how they differ from HTML?

+    XML is a example of markup language other than HTML.
+It mainly focus on the transport of data and saving the data while HTML focusses on the appearance of data and enhancement of the appearance of text.
+In XML we can define tags as per our requirement while HTML has its own pre-defined tags.

     ***

 4.  ## What version of HTML do you use in your projects?
 How is HTML 5 different from HTML 4?